joanroig/pccomponentes-bot/README.md

 Open the `.env` file in the root folder, change the BOT_TOKEN and CHAT_ID strings to connect your Telegram account:

 - The BOT_TOKEN is provided by https://t.me/botfather, more info here: https://core.telegram.org/bots/api
-- The CHAT_ID is provided by
+- The CHAT_ID is provided after starting a chat with the Telegram bot.

+If using the Purchase branch, also add those strings in the .env file with your account:

+    PCC_USER=username@mail.com
+    PCC_PASS=userpassword

 ## Running the project